Trump uses re-election campaign rally to try to undermine impeachment inquiry

 “I am ecstatic about the impeachment inquiry and can’t wait to see him impeached.
 It’s long overdue,” Lee said.

 Trump’s path to re-election depends on clinching a cluster of farm and Rust Belt states decided by slim margins in 2016, including Minnesota.

-Trump’s visit generated local backlash.
-The city’s mayor was criticized for initially suggesting Trump was not welcome.
-The Minneapolis police union began selling pro-Trump T-shirts after the police chief said off-duty officers could not wear their uniforms to political events.

 No Republican presidential candidate has won Minnesota since Richard Nixon in 1972.

 Reporting by Steve Holland and Jarrett Renshaw; editing by Grant McCool